2023 Best Liberal Arts & Humanities Schools in Indiana

 On average, liberal arts / sciences and humanities graduates from Vincennes University take out $12,644 in student loans while working on their degree.
 This translates to an average monthly loan payment of $105, based on a 10-year repayment plan.

-Out of the 19 schools in Indiana that were part of this year’s ranking, Indiana Wesleyan University - National & Global landed the # 3 spot on the list.
-Located in the rural area of Marion, IWU is a private not-for-profit college with a large student population.
+You’ll be in good company if you decide to attend Indiana Wesleyan University - National & Global.
+It ranked #3 on our 2023 Best Liberal Arts & Humanities Schools in Indiana list.
+Located in the rural area of Marion, IWU is a private not-for-profit school with a fairly large student population.

 On average, liberal arts / sciences and humanities graduates from IWU take out $25,511 in student loans while working on their degree.

 Out of the 19 schools in Indiana that were part of this year’s ranking, Ball State University landed the # 4 spot on the list.
-Located in the small city of Muncie, Ball State is a public school with a very large student population.
+Located in the city of Muncie, Ball State is a public college with a very large student population.

 After completing their degree, liberal arts / sciences and humanities graduates from Ball State carry an average student debtload of $20,000.
 The average monthly payment of a loan this size is about $151, assuming that the borrower is on a 10-year repayment plan.